Krebslabrep/Kreibich_2023_5mC_at_enhancers/README.md

 For more details on how to structure the **sampleFile** argument we refer to the [qAlign](https://www.rdocumentation.org/packages/QuasR/versions/1.12.0/topics/qAlign) documentation.
 For more details on SMF data preprocessing we refer to the computational steps of our SMF methods manuscript [Kleinendorst and Barzaghi et al., 2022](https://doi.org/10.1038/s41596-021-00630-1).

-\

 # Descriptions of the analyses
-More detailed descriptions of the individual analyses can be found in the STAR methods section of the publication [Kreibich et al., 2022, bioRxiv](https://doi.org/10.1101/2022.05.19.492653).
+More detailed descriptions of the individual analyses can be found in the methods section of the publication [Kreibich et al., 2022, bioRxiv](https://doi.org/10.1101/2022.05.19.492653).